DiscipleTools/disciple-tools-manychat/README.md

 [![Build Status](https://travis-ci.com/DiscipleTools/disciple-tools-manychat.svg?branch=master)](https://travis-ci.com/DiscipleTools/disciple-tools-manychat)

 # Disciple Tools - ManyChat Integration
 This is a "proof of concept" project to create an integration between Disciple Tools and ManyChat.
 The purpose is to get a basic contact creation integration in place.
 Please, feel free to fork the project and take it further.

+---

+> WARNING: Because the [Disciple Tools - Facebook](https://github.com/DiscipleTools/disciple-tools-facebook) plugin creates records for all direct messages, it is recommended to use the
+Facebook plugin over this plugin, or if using this plugin DO NOT USE the Facebook plugin.
+Using both will create potentially duplicate records.

+---

 This plugin will connect ManyChat to Disciple Tools in three ways:
 1. An External Request Action in ManyChat can create a contact record in Disciple Tools from the ManyChat subscriber and return to ManyChat the post_id of the Disciple Tools contact and store it in a custom field on the ManyChat subscriber record.
 1. An External Request Action in ManyChat can send a message to Disciple Tools to log a comment to a contact record. (i.e. "subscriber accomplished action X" or "subscriber was sent X campaign")
 1. The plugin adds a button to a contact record which links back to a ManyChat's live chat interface.

 Obviously, there are a number of other integrations that would be interesting and helpful, but for this version 1 effort these are the two functions supported.
 Again, feel free to fork the project and improve on it.